MartinThoma/MartinThoma.github.io/_posts/2011-09-21-converting-files-with-linux.markdown

 <strong>-r</strong> fps where fps is the frame rate in Hz.
 The default value is 25Hz.

 <h3>Converting Flash Videos flv to avi</h3>
-[bash]ffmpeg -i inputVideo.flv -sameq -ab 128k outputVideo.avi[/bash]
+{% highlight bash %}ffmpeg -i inputVideo.flv -sameq -ab 128k outputVideo.avi{% endhighlight %}

 <h2>Shortcuts for Linux Console</h2>
 I convert svg2png or pdf2png quite often for my articles.
 So I've created a command.